- 4 1/2 cups unbleached all-purpose flour

 - In the bowl of a standing mixer fitted with the whisk attachment, beat the sugar, melted butter, vegetable oil and softened cream cheese on high for 60 seconds, stopping to scrape down the sides of the bowl a time or two.

-- In a small bowl or large measuring cup, whisk the eggs, milk, vanilla, and lemon or almond extract and beat for 30 seconds longer, until well combined.
+- In a small bowl or large measuring cup, whisk the eggs, milk, vanilla, and lemon or almond extract.
+Add to the dough and beat for 30 seconds longer, until well combined.

 - Swap the whisk attachment for the paddle attachment on your mixer and add the dry ingredients, mixing on low just until it forms a moist dough.
 (Or, stir by hand with a wooden spoon.)